 Organizing a big event is not easy, in the same way that water is not dry.
 That's why the people and organizations who have to plan an event hire professional event planners whenever they can.
 Sometimes, though, you might find yourself in the position of having to organize a big event yourself.
-Whether you need to plan a wedding, a class reunion, a corporate team building exercise, or any other large event, you should read on to learn the big event planning tips of the pros.
+Whether you need to plan a wedding, a class reunion, a corporate team building exercise, or any other large event, you'll need advice.
+Read on to learn the big event planning tips of the pros.

 Make Sure that Everybody Is on the Same Page

-The first step of planning a big event is to sit down with everybody who is involved with the planning to work out a list of objectives you need to achieve and the resources you have available.
+The first step of planning a big event is to sit down with everybody is to aligned.
+Sit down with whoever is involved with the planning to work out a list of objectives you need to achieve and the resources you have available.
 Once you have agreed on the objectives and budget, work out who is going to be responsible for what.
 Write down everything you agree to and make sure that everybody has a copy.

 It can be very difficult to know what should be done when if you've never planned a big event before.
 To help yourself figure out a workable schedule, think backwards from the day of the event.
 Make a list of everything that needs to be done by that day.
 Then ask yourself what needs to be done before each of those things in order to make them happen?
 This should get you a new list of steps you need to take.
 Then ask yourself what needs to happen before all of those things can be done.
-By going on in this fashion you can develop a thorough list of the steps you need to take to make everything come together and the order you need to take them in.
+By doing this, you can develop a list to make everything come together and in the right order.

 Build Extra Time into Your Schedule

 As a novice event planner, you don't really have a good idea of how long it will take you to complete each step.
-Even something as simple as finding a hotel with room for everyone on the same day can be fraught with unexpected difficulties.
+Even something as simple as finding a hotel for everyone can be fraught with unexpected difficulties.
 To counter this problem, give yourself more time than you think you will need for each step in the planning process.

 Write Everything Down